sdgilley/toc-tools/README.md

 1. Select a model to use for summaries.
 I used **gpt-4.1-nano**
 1. On the models page, copy the ENDPOINT value, and add it to your **.env** file
 1. If you use a different model name, replace the current value it to the **.env** file as well

+### Add summaries for each file

-1. To add AI generated summaries to the entries:
+1. To add AI generated summaries to the entries in your spreadsheet:

     1. Log in to the same account used in Azure AI Foundry: